 Education gives you the capacity and the ability to do more.

 You can live wherever you want, do the things you want in life, and be the best version of yourself with education and hard work.
 Talk to those you look up to and learn about the people you want to be like in the future.
 Where did they go to school, and did education influence their lives?
 Education nearly always makes a positive impact on you, your family, and the world.

-An education can take you all the places you want to go in life.
-Employers and future job opportunities value an education, and getting to the finish line of this goal increases your capacity to serve, learn, and become.
+Education can take you all the places you want to go in life.
+Employers and future job opportunities see the benefits and value of an education, and getting to the finish line of this goal increases your capacity to serve, learn, and become.